Facts about the animal kingdom

 Now we know when they become sexually mature, we can look at the process of dolphins mating more closely.
 Before allowing the male to approach, there is a necessary mating ritual.
 This ritual consists of the male performing different swimming movements around the female.
 At first glance, they may look like other underwater games.
 During the procession of this mating ritual, it is common for several males to compete for the same female.
 They may even attack each other to show which is strongest.

 When the female dolphin eventually agrees to mate, she approaches with her genitals towards the chosen male.
 Female dolphins have a vagina and males have a penis and testicles.
-The female and male interlock with their bellies touching and fertilization n can begin.
+The female and male interlock with their bellies touching and fertilization can begin.
 While the male has to penetrate deep for fertilization, the whole process may only take a few seconds and require copulation to be repeated several times.

 When do dolphins reproduce?

 Usually dolphins will mate during the warmer times of the year (spring/summer).
 They may migrate to warmer areas to reproduce.
 There is no single time or heat cycle for female dolphins.
 They can ovulate between two and seven times a year, depending on the species.
-They are seasonal polyestrous, meaning their reproductive season occurs between spring and autumn.
+They are seasonally polyestrous, meaning their reproductive season occurs between spring and autumn.

 Dolphins are polygamous and males can mate with several females in a single day.
 Additionally, they are one of the few non-human animals to have sex for pleasure.
+This means they have a kinds of dolphin intercourse which is not commonly observed in nature.

 What kind of reproduction do dolphins have?